 - Verify the implementation and effectiveness of controls

 - Reanalyze the food safety plan

 - Maintain records and documentation

 In light of the regulations, food manufacturers should consider a two-fold approach:

 - Understand how requirements of Preventive Controls regulation compare to HACCP principles, and

-- Update the site’s food safety management system to ensure compliance with new FDA regulations.
+- Update a site’s food safety management system to ensure compliance with FDA regulations.